opensearch-project/documentation-website/_search-plugins/collapse-search.md

 The collapse parameter in OpenSearch enables you to group search results by a particular field value, returning only the top document within each group.
 This feature is useful for reducing redundancy in search results by eliminating duplicates.

-The collapse feature requires the field to to be collapsed to be either a `keyword` or a `numeric` type.
+The collapse feature requires the field to be collapsed to be either a `keyword` or a `numeric` type.

 ## Example of collapsing search results